CtrlK

 Conciseness

 Extremely verbose for a skill targeting Claude.
-Reproduces the entire Conventional Commits specification (rules 1-16 verbatim), explains benefits Claude already knows, includes an FAQ section, mermaid diagrams, extensive reference links, and 'When to Use This Skill' boilerplate.
-Much of this is publicly available knowledge Claude already has internalized.
-The content could be reduced by 60-70% while preserving all actionable value.
+Reproduces the entire Conventional Commits specification (rules 1-16 verbatim), explains benefits Claude already knows, includes an FAQ section, mermaid diagrams, extensive reference links, and a 'When to Use This Skill' section that is unnecessary.
+The content could be reduced by 60-70% without losing actionable value.

 1 / 3